A thruster might sound like an intimidating movement, but it's really just a combination of two common exercises — the squat and the overhead press.

-A thruster is a combination of two traditional compound weight-training exercises: the front squat and overhead press.
-Exercise combinations such as the thruster are sometimes referred to as complexes.
-The thruster can be performed using dumbbells, kettlebells, barbells, a medicine ball or a sandbag.
+You can do thrusters with dumbbells, kettlebells, barbells, a medicine ball or a sandbag.
 In fact, almost any heavy object can be used for thrusters.
-Thrusters are a popular exercise with mixed martial arts fighters, people who follow the CrossFit training system and also with athletes.
+They are a popular exercise with mixed martial arts fighters, people who follow the CrossFit training system and also with athletes.

-Thrusters work many of your major muscles.
-Your quadriceps, hamstrings and glutes -- essentially all your major leg muscles -- work very hard in the squatting part of thrusters.
+Thruster exercises work many of your major muscles.
+Your quadriceps, hamstrings and glutes — essentially all your major leg muscles — work very hard in the squatting part of thrusters.
 The force developed by your legs is then transmitted into your upper body via your abdominal and lower-back muscles.

-Thrusters can be performed using a variety of set and repetition schemes to target different elements of your physical fitness.
+Thruster exercises can be performed using a variety of set and repetition schemes to target different elements of your physical fitness.
 High-rep, light-weight sets of thrusters are metabolically demanding and can dramatically elevate your heart rate and improve your cardiovascular fitness.